 Are you planning to build a music app?
 If yes, then you are at the right spot.

 With the advancement of technology, the time has changed, and our way of performing routine tasks has caught up with a new face, like grocery shopping, ticket booking, hotel booking, and our mode of enjoying music.
-Today, we use music streaming apps to tune in to our favorite tracks without downloading immediately.
+Today, we use music streaming apps to tune in to our favorite tracks without downloading them immediately.

 The music streaming service market study reveals that the music revenue is higher than other services.